xraypy/xraylarch/doc/wxxas_viewer.rst

 functionality, please let us know.
 Second, XAS Viewer has many features, functionality, and concepts in common with Athena and Sixpack.
-This is intentional, as we intend XAS Viewer to be a useful alternative to these applications, possibly with new or better features but also without requiring too much relearning of concepts or workflow.
+This is intentional, as we intend XAS Viewer to be a useful alternative to these applications, possibly with new or better features but also without losing too many features or requiring too much relearning of concepts or workflow.
 As an important example of this compatibility, XAS Viewer can read in and import data from Athena Project files, and can save these project files as well, so that if you have lots of data organized with Athena Project Files, you can use XAS Viewer and Athena on the same datasets.
-This aim for compatibility also means that if you find features to be missing or different from how Athena or Sixpack work, let us know.
+If you find features to be missing or different from how Athena or Sixpack work, let us know.

 As a GUI, XAS Viewer is intended to make data processing analysis easy and intuitive.
 As a Larch application it is also intended to enable more complex analysis, batch processing, and scripting of analysis tasks.
-To do this, essentially all the real processing work, including most of the plotting of data, in XAS Viewer is done through the Larch Buffer (as shown in :ref:`larchgui_app`) which records the commands that it executes.
+To do this, essentially all the real processing work, including most of the plotting of data, is done in XAS Viewer through the Larch Buffer (as shown in :ref:`larchgui_app`) which records the commands as it executes them.
 If, at any point you want to know exactly what XAS Viewer is "really doing", you can open the Larch Buffer and see the commands being executed.
 You can also copy the code from the Larch buffer to reproduce the analysis steps, or modify into procedures for batch processing with the Larch scripting language or with Python.
+Essentially all of the data used in XAS Viewer is available from the Larch buffer.

 XAS Viewer will display many different datasets as 2-d line plots.
 As with all such plots made with Larch (see :ref:`plotting-chapter`), these are